 In addition to the children's first-hand, translated accounts in court filings, a former child-development specialist who worked inside the facility independently told The Associated Press this week that she saw kids there with bruises and broken bones they blamed on guards.
 She spoke on condition of anonymity because she was not authorized to publicly discuss the children's cases.

-In court filings, lawyers for the detention facility have denied all allegations of physical abuse.
+, lawyers for the detention facility have denied all allegations of physical abuse.

 Many of the children were sent there after U.S. immigration authorities accused them of belonging to violent gangs, including MS-13.
 President Donald Trump has repeatedly cited gang activity as justification for his crackdown on illegal immigration.